-The species is of great historical and social importance.
+The species is of great historical and social importance in its native range.
 Piñones are edible and form an important food source for the indigenous Pehuenche people of central south of Chile.
-Monkey puzzle wood has a high mechanical resistance and moderate resistance to fungal decay.
+Monkey puzzle wood is also prized as timber due to its durability and resistance to fungal decay.
 It has been used for beams in buildings, bridges, piers, roofs, furniture, boat structures, veneers and plywood.

-The Global Trees Campaign supported restoration of Monkey Puzzle forest and conducted educational programmes in two projects between 2003 and 2007.
-These projects are having a long-term impact.
-Survey work conducted in 2013, ten years after 2000 Monkey Puzzles were planted in the wild, found that 90% of the seedlings had survived.
+The Global Trees Campaign supported restoration of monkey puzzle forest and conducted educational programmes during two projects between 2003 and 2007.
+This work has had a long-term impact; follow-up surveys conducted in 2013 (ten years after 2,000 monkey puzzle seedlings were planted in the wild by the GTC) found that 90% of the seedlings had survived.

 Donoso, C., Lara, A. and Alarcon, D. (2001).
 Araucaria araucana (Mol.)
 K.Koch, 1795.
 In: Enzyklopadie der Holzgewachse – 23.
 Erg.Lfg 3/01.Hoffman, A. (1991).
 Flora silvestre de Chile.
 Zona araucana.
 Segunda edicion.
 Edciones Fundacion Claudio Gay.
 Santiago.
 Chile.
 258 p

 Echeverría & Medel The facts about the araucaria forests.
 University of Valdivia/Rainforest Concern.
 Available: http://www.rainforestconcern.org/files/auracaria.pdf.
 Accessed 10/11/15.

 Gonzalez, Veblen & Sibold (2005) Fire history of Araucaria–Nothofagus forests in Villarrica National Park, Chile.
 Journal of Biogeography, 32; 1187–1202.